bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:19 AM CT, March 03</p>
+<p class="updated_time"> Latest data: 11:19 AM CT, March 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 43°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Today's high is 44°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 38°
+- 42°
-- Light Rain
+- Mostly Cloudy
-- 95% humidity
+- 93% humidity
-- 5 mph wind
+- 2 mph wind
-- 72% cloud cover
+- 73% cloud cover
-- 55 AQI 🟨
+- 56 AQI 🟨
-- 0.11 inches of rain in the past 24 hours
+- 0.1 inches of rain in the past 24 hours
-- 2.04 inches of rain expected in the next 48 hours
+- 1.96 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>